ivan-paleo/publish-micro-image/README.md

 software packages are often less user-friendly, and are slower to add new functionalities and to adapt to OS upgrades.
 So, open-source is not always better.
-Still, [Fiji and ImageJ](https://imagej.net/) is a great open-source solution for image analysis with a 25-year-long history (meaning it is likely to survive).
+Still, [Fiji/ImageJ](https://imagej.net/) is a great open-source solution for image analysis with a 25-year-long history (meaning it is likely to survive).
 [Bio-Formats](https://www.openmicroscopy.org/bio-formats/) is an
 important “software tool for reading and writing image data using standardized, open formats”, which is incorporated into ImageJ.
+Check the [how-to ImageJ2-Fiji](/How-to/ImageJ2-Fiji.md) for details on how to read Zeiss files and access their metadata with this software.
 Some microscope manufacturers also offer a free viewer or a free light version (e.g. Zeiss’ [ZEN starter](https://www.zeiss.com/microscopy/en/products/software/zeiss-zen-starter.html) and [ZEN